-The season begins the Saturday of Memorial Day weekend (usually the last weekend in May) and extends through the first Sunday in November.
+The season begins the Saturday of Memorial Day weekend (usually the last weekend in May) and extends through October 31.
 Exceptions are listed in regional regulations (p.
-8-15) and include Black Tail Pond and Heart Lake (open July 1) and the Yellowstone River (opens July 15).
+8-15) and include Black Tail Pond, Heart Lake, and the Yellowstone River (open July 1).